WrenSecurity/wrensec-deploy-tool/README.md

 # Wren Deploy
-A swiss-army command-line tool for managing, compiling, and publishing multiple versions of a Maven package and then deploying them to BinTray or JFrog.
+A swiss-army command-line tool for managing, compiling, and publishing multiple versions of a Maven package and then deploying them to JFrog.

 Usage: `wren-deploy.sh <COMMAND>`